lmur98/DIV_FF_CVPR/README.md

 The las two arguments represent the number of frames to use in the evaluation.
 0 means that we use every frame.
 The results are saved in `results/rel`.
 You can modify in the sh the desired text queries to obtain the relevancy maps.
 By default, the relevancy maps are obtained with the distilled CLIP feature map.

-Add in eval.sh the arg --positive_queries with the quueries you want to render (e.g. --positive_queries "human arms","cooking")
+Add in eval.sh the arg --positive_queries with the queries you want to render (e.g. --positive_queries "human arms","cooking")

 ## Full scene metrics